 This typology dates from 2017, when it was developed by Mark Pyman as a synthesis from other typologies so that it could be applied to a whole national education system.
 It then formed part of a large analysis of the entire school education system in Afghanistan.
-Despite the severity of the corruption issues in that country, the typology itself closely resembles those of less corrupt countries.
-That report had a significant t impact in catalysing change in Afghanistan's' Education Ministry and you can read that Afghanistan report here.
+That report had a significant impact in catalysing change in Afghanistan's Ministry of Education and you can read that Afghanistan report here.
+Despite the severity of the corruption issues in that country, the typology itself also resembles those of less corrupt countries

-There is a second way that you can structure the corruption issues - to group them underneath OECD's six building blocks of an education system.
+A second way that you can structure the corruption issues is to group them underneath OECD's six building blocks of an education system.
 This may be useful if you are working with large institutional bodies such as OECD.
-Here is how it would look:
+Here is how the issues would look under the sic sub-headings:

-- 1. Teachers: e.g. nepotism in appointments and postings, paying to postpone retirement, payment for licenses. - 2.
-Quality of learning environment: e.g. schools not properly built, schools used for private purposes, duress payments for private tutoring, expert-bias in complaints and disciplinary procedures, human rights and related discrimination against certain groups. - 3.
+1. Teachers: e.g. nepotism in appointments and postings, paying to postpone retirement, payment for licenses.

+- 2. Quality of learning environment: e.g. schools not properly built, schools used for private purposes, duress payments for private tutoring, expert-bias in complaints and disciplinary procedures, human rights and related discrimination against certain groups. - 3.
 Assessment: e.g. bribery to obtain school places, for good exam results or to obtain exam certificates. - 4.
 Funding: e.g. school funding diverted by principals, stealing from grants, corruption in contracting, artificially high prices for textbooks or school equipment or school food. - 5.
 Provision of education: e.g. certain provinces/locations favoured for funding or better education, excessive curriculum leading to cheating to pass students through exams. - 6.
 Governance & system management: e.g. poor or constrained EMIS, tolerance of fraud and waste, poor controls, lack of independent control capabilities, e.g. on education quality, minimal public communication about performance and choices.